18 min read

 valid_lft forever preferred_lft forever

-As soon as the IP is associated, a route has been added to the container’s routing table:
+As soon as the IP is associated, a route has been added to the container’s routing table (since its using CIDR notation, the kernel automatically adds a routing entry):

 # ip route